HACHp1/HACHp1/readme.md

 ![hachp1](img/hachp1.png)

 Hello guys.
-It's HACHp1 here.
+It's HACHp1 there.

-Focus on Web Security and Machine Learning in Security.
+Focusing on Web Security and Machine Learning in Security.

 Recently interested in static analysis and vulnerabilities auto detection.